Skip to content Skip to footer

 Sandhill cranes use the lower Trout Creek meadows of the ranch in spring.

 Like Malheur Wildlife Refuge to the north, flood-irrigation, haying, and grazing are being managed on Trout Creek Ranch to provide critical habitat for waterfowl.
-The Land Trust plans to continue irrigating Trout Creek’s wet meadows to support the SONEC Working Wet Meadows Initiative for bird conservation.
+ODLT plans to continue irrigating Trout Creek’s wet meadows to support the SONEC Working Wet Meadows Initiative for bird conservation.
 Discussions are also being initiated with partners about restoration projects that would build on this amazing resource.
 We will manage this area to sustain a variety of birds and pronghorn antelope during their migrations, as well as many other animals year-round.
 Mountain lion, bobcat, and mule deer have all been seen on the landscape.

 White-faced ibis fly through the wet meadows and past the Pueblo Mountains in spring.